oeh-tnf/JKU-Games-Page/05_guide.md

 ### Kitchen

 Throughout the event, we will provide free snacks, coffee and tea in the Kitchen.<br>
-For your free use a Microwave and a Fridge can be found there.
-All things you place in the fridge sign with your name and don't use the whole place for yourself.
+A Microwave and a Fridge can be found there as well.
+Please sign all things you place in the fridge with your name and don't use the whole place for yourself.
+It should go without saying, but other people's stuff is off-limits.

 #### Pizza
 Periodically, we will also organize a Pizza delivery call to <a href="https://www.pleschinger-stube.at/">Pleschinger Stube</a> with special conditions.